 There is no doubt that the overall investment cost differences between Exchange Traded Funds (ETFs), traditional unlisted Managed Funds and Listed Investment Companies (LICs) have contributed to the significant in-flows and growing investor interest in ETFs over the past few years.
-While the benefits of investing in ETFs are varied, and have been discussed at length, it is worth having a look at some of the numbers, and comparing the difference over time that a low cost ETF can make on an investor’s overall portfolio, when substituting out from a Managed Fund or Listed Investment Company.
+While the benefits of investing in ETFs are varied, and have been discussed at length, it is worth having a look at some of the numbers, and comparing the difference over time that a low cost ETF can have on an investor’s overall portfolio, when substituting out from a Managed Fund or Listed Investment Company.

-Actively managed investments, Managed Funds and LICs will typically charge substantially higher management fees than passively managed ETFs, even when their investment exposures are similar.
+Actively managed investments, such as Managed Funds and LICs will typically charge higher management fees than passively managed ETFs, even when their investment exposures are similar.
 Investors then have to factor in any performance fees, which some funds charge for outperforming their given index or benchmark.
 Scrutiny on fees has become even more marked when one considers the statistical record of active managers compared to their benchmarks.

-|1.5% Management Fee||0.40% Management Fee|
+|1.55% Management Fee||0.07% Management Fee|

-|Value at period end||$128 716||$143,695|
+|Value at period end||$14,027||$16,176|

-How are ETF Fees Deducted?
+How are ETF management fees deducted?